Beauty from the inside – Farming with Respect

 It’s often claimed that beauty starts from within – and as far as Weleda is concerned, that goes for the products themselves, too.
 It’s no good designing appealing packaging and claiming ethical credentials if we find our ingredients from sources using underpaid, exploited or unhappy workers.

-Fair Trade has a serious ethical meaning to us – we’ve looked hard to find an accreditation system that covers all the issues and can be trusted to guide us towards the right suppliers.
+Farming has a serious ethical meaning to us – we’ve looked hard to find an accreditation system that covers all the issues and can be trusted to guide us towards the right suppliers.
 A fair trade certifier should ensure farm workers have safe conditions and are paid fair wages.
 They should make certain that farmers have the tools and training they need to work safely, and they should give back to the local community with quality health, education and living schemes.
 We also look for sustainable, organic or biodynamic® growing practices, non-GMO ingredients and toxin-free production methods.

 While some countries have national laws to protect workers, in others labour laws don’t exist or aren’t strictly regulated.
 It’s an unfortunate truth that some of the most desirable and exotic natural ingredients come from countries like these, and it would be all too easy to accept verbal assurances and good prices, without checking what’s behind the scenes.